Marly-la-Ville

-Marly-la-Ville (/fr/) is a commune in the Val-d'Oise department in Île-de-France in northern France, 25 km north of Paris.
+Marly-la-Ville (/fr/; 'Marly-the-City') is a commune in the Val-d'Oise department in Île-de-France in northern France, 25 km north of Paris.

 History

 Thomas-François Dalibard lived at 15 rue du Colonel Fabien, a classical eighteenth-century mansion.
 He was a naturalist and a disciple of Georges-Louis Leclerc de Buffon.
 He translated and published the works of Carl Linnaeus thus introducing Linnaean nomenclature in France.
 Also a devoted physicist, he tested the experimental ideas of Benjamin Franklin at his house, completing the first capture electrical charge from lightning.
 Thus, the lightning rod was born at Marly-la-Ville.